borislavstoychev/Soft_Uni/soft_uni_OOP/Decorators/exercise/README.md

 # Exercise: Decorators
 Problems for exercise and homework for the Python OOP Course @SoftUni.
-Submit your solutions in the SoftUni judge system at [judge](https://judge.softuni.bg/Contests/1947)
+Submit your solutions in the SoftUni system at [judge](https://judge.softuni.bg/Contests/1947)
 ##    1. Logged - [Solution](https://github.com/borislavstoychev/Soft_Uni/blob/master/soft_uni_OOP/Decorators/exercise/logged_1.py)
 Create a decorator called logged.
 It should return the name of the function that is being called and its parameters.
 It should also return the result of the execution of the function being called.
 See the examples for more clarification.
 ### *Examples*